strategicdata/pmhc-mds-spec/doc/includes/definitions.rst

   :11: Public place/temporary shelter
   :12: Other
   :99: Not stated/inadequately described

+:Notes:
+  ‘Usual’ is defined as where the person usually resides for four or more days per week on average.
+If it is difficult to determine the person’s ‘usual’ residential setting for the reporting period, the setting the person resided in during the reference week is reported.

+  CODE 1:  Private residence (e.g. private or public rental, owned, purchasing etc)

+   Private residence refers to private residences which include a wide range of dwelling types, such as houses, flats, units, caravans, mobile homes, boats etc.

+  CODE 2:  Residence within an Aboriginal/Torres Strait Islander community (e.g. rented private residence, temporary shelter)

+    Residence within an Aboriginal/Torres Strait Islander community should be used for service users that live in this type of setting, regardless of whether the residence is a private residence or a public place/temporary shelter (codes 1 and 11).

+  CODE 3:  Domestic-scale supported living facility (e.g. group homes)

+    Domestic-scale supported living facility refers to community living settings in which service users reside in a facility that provides support in some way by staff or volunteers.
+This category includes group homes, cluster apartments where a support worker lives on site, community residential apartments, congregate care arrangements, etc. Domestic-scale supported living settings may or may not have 24 hour supervision and care.
+Independent living units in retirement villages should be coded to 6 and community psychiatric facilities should be coded to 8.
+(Service users receiving service type 1.04 ‘Group homes’ should be coded to 3).

+  CODE 4:  Supported accommodation facility (e.g. hostels, supported residential services or facilities)

+    Supported accommodation facility refers to settings in which service users reside in an accommodation facility which provides board or lodging for a number of people and which has support services provided on what is usually a 24 hour basis by rostered care workers.
+(Service users receiving DS NMDS service types 1.01, 1.02 or 1.03 should be coded to 4).
+Supported accommodation facilities include hostels for people with disability.
+This code should be used for larger supported accommodation facilities (usually 7 or more people) that provide 24 hour supervision or care.
+Smaller supported accommodation facilities (i.e. less than 7 people) which may or may not have 24 hour supervision or care should be coded to 3 ‘Domestic-scale supported living facility’.
+Aged care hostels should be coded to 7 ‘residential aged care facility’.

+  CODE 5:  Boarding house/private hotel

+    Refers to residing in a boarding house or in a private hotel.

+  CODE 6:  Independent living unit within a retirement village

+    Refers to residing in an independent living unit within a retirement village.

+  CODE 7:  Residential aged care facility(nursing home or aged care hostel)

+    Residential aged care facility includes permanent residents of Residential aged care services (formerly nursing homes and aged care hostels) and Multi-purpose services or Multi-purpose centres, who are receiving low level or high level care.

+  CODE 8:  Psychiatric/mental health community care facility

+    Psychiatric/mental health community care facility refers to community care units which provide accommodation and non-acute care and support on a temporary basis to people with mental illness or psychological disabilities.

+  CODE 9:  Hospital

+    Refers to residing in a hospital.

+  CODE 10: Short term crisis, emergency or transitional accommodation facility (e.g. night shelters, refuges,

+    hostels for the homeless, halfway houses)
+    Refers to residing in short term crisis accommodation, in emergency accommodation, or in a transitional accommodation facility.
+This includes night shelters, refuges, hostels for the homeless, and halfway houses.

+  CODE 11: Public place/temporary shelter

+    Public place/temporary shelter includes public places such as streets and parks, as well as temporary shelters such as bus shelters or camps and accommodation outside legal tenure arrangements, such as squats.

+  CODE 12: Other

+    Other includes situations such as a child under a court/guardianship order with no usual address.

 Area of ususal residence, postcode
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The Australian postcode of the client

 A valid Australian postcode or 9999 if the postcode is unknown or the client has not provided sufficient information to confirm their current residential